harveydevereux/TimesRichList2020/README.md

 This repo provides Python-Selenium code to scrape the data from the Times [website](https://www.thetimes.co.uk/sunday-times-rich-list).

-Pretty hard coded so the scrapped data is [included](https://github.com/harveydevereux/TimesRichList2020)
+Pretty hard coded so the data is [included](https://github.com/harveydevereux/TimesRichList2020)

 ## Setup